News

 ‘Rosh Hashanah’, Jewish New Year, begins 15 September

-Jewish New Year this year takes place from September 15., marking the end of the Jewish calendar year .Its customs include blowing a hollow ram’s horn in the synagogue (symbolising Abraham’s sacrifice of a ram instead of his son), attending synagogue services, as well as enjoying festive meals.
+Usually in September, Jewish New Year this year takes place from October 2 to 4 marking the end of the Jewish calendar year .Its customs include blowing a hollow ram’s horn in the synagogue (symbolising Abraham’s sacrifice of a ram instead of his son), attending synagogue services, as well as enjoying festive meals.
 Symbolic foods include apples dipped in honey, hoping to evoke a sweet new year.